Last Updated on March 1, 2023 by Lori Geurin

 1. Take the stairs instead of the elevator.

 Walking decreases blood pressure and strengthens bones.
-Losing body fat, cardio perks, and improving your heart health are some of the benefits of walking.
+Losing body fat, cardio perks, and improving your heart health are some benefits of walking.

-So opt for taking the stairs whenever you can to enjoy all these benefits and more.
+So opt for taking the stairs whenever possible to enjoy all these benefits.

-Learn more about the amazing benefits of walking!
+Learn more about the excellent benefits of walking!

 Here are over 100 fitness motivation quotes to inspire you to work out.